kawansoft/aceql-http-client-jdbc-driver/README.md

     Connection connection = DriverManager.getConnection(url, info);
 ```

-## Passing request headers for validation on server side (Professional Edition)
+## Passing request headers for validation on server side

 You may pass any request headers to the AceQL server side for a validation process: just prefix the header name with the `request-property-` prefix and pass it as as a property to `DriverManager.getConnection(url, info)`.